||FORGET MATRIX NUMBERS

 all references to matrix numbers from the page.

 What to Get: The 2012 CD.

-Summary: The Au20 CD and 2012 CD match the original vinyl;
+Summary: The 2012 CD matches the original vinyl.
+After that,

-all other CDs use the "Old Masters" version of the album with additional reverb.
+dry; all other non-Au20 CDs use the "Old Masters" version of the album with additional reverb.

 Some later copies of the 1995 Rykodisc reissue (a fair number, apparently) were